Detailed course offerings (Time Schedule) are available for

 CSE 160 Data Programming (4) NSc, RSN

 Introduction to computer programming.
 Assignments solve real data manipulation tasks from science, engineering, business, and the humanities.
 Concepts of computational thinking, problem-solving, data analysis, Python programming, control and data abstraction, file processing, and data visualization.
 Intended for students without prior programming experience.
-Cannot be taken for credit if credit received for either CSE 123 or CSE 143.
+Cannot be taken for credit if credit has already been earned for CSE 123 or CSE 143 (or equivalent).
+Course overlaps with: Q SCI 256 and CSS 112.

 View course details in MyPlan: CSE 160